viksit-siddhant/shellshock/README.md

 ```

 Edge cases handled:
-- If no argument is passed,
+- If no argument is passed, the program will print an empty line to stdout.
 - If `-e` is passed but the special characters used aren't implemented, the program will write them verbatim to stdout.

 #### pwd